 The portion of the Chukchi sea within the US exclusive economic zone is within the purview of the surveying missions of the Alaska Fisheries Science Center (NOAA-NMFS).
 The Chukchi sea is connected to the Bering sea via the Bering strait and the Beaufort sea extends to the northeast of the Chukchi sea to the waters north of Alaska and Canada.
-The eastern Bering sea (EBS) continental shelf bottom trawl survey (BTS) has been surveyed with standardized protocol annually since 1982.
-The survey was conducted under a fixed-station systematic fixed-grid survey design with an 83-112 eastern otter trawl (Markowitz et al. (2022)).
-Predicated by poleward expansions of many EBS groundfish species like walleye pollock, Pacific cod, and various flatfishes (Spies et al. (2020); Stevenson and Lauth (2019)), the EBS BTS has periodically extended into the northern Bering sea (NBS) since 2010 and more regularly since 2017.
-The further poleward extension north of the Bering strait into the Chukchi sea is similarly predicated by further poleward advances in the distributions of species targeted by the EBS BTS.
+The eastern Bering sea (EBS) continental shelf bottom trawl survey (BTS) has been conducted with standardized protocol annually since 1982.
+The survey follows a fixed-station systematic design with an 83-112 eastern otter trawl (Markowitz et al. (2022)).
+In response to marked poleward expansions of many EBS groundfish species like walleye pollock, Pacific cod, and various flatfishes (Spies et al. (2020); Stevenson and Lauth (2019)), the EBS BTS has periodically extended into the northern Bering sea (NBS) since 2010 and more regularly since 2017.
+Further extension of sampling north of the Bering strait into the Chukchi sea is similarly predicated by poleward advances in the distributions of species targeted by the EBS BTS.
 Evidence of northward expansion of Bering sea groundfish has been observed in bottom trawl and acoustic surveys conducted the past five years (Datsky, Vedishcheva, and Trofimova (2022)).

-Unlike the EBS/NBS NMFS BTS, the US Chukchi sea has not been consistently sampled with standardized bottom trawl gear but may change in the future due to shifting priorities in the region.
-The naïve assumption for future CHukchi survey designs is to extend the fixed NMFS Bering sea 20-nmi systematic grid onto the Chukchi sea shelf as done in 2012 (source this TM).
-However, until funding is available for a groundfish survey in the Chukchi sea, there is an opportunity to evaluate different survey designs that could provide more reliable abundance estimates while allowing for more flexibility in survey extent and total survey effort.
+Unlike the EBS/NBS NMFS BTS, the US Chukchi sea has not been consistently sampled with standardized bottom trawl gear, but standardization may be required in the future due to shifting priorities in the region.
+The naïve assumption for future Chukchi survey designs is to extend the fixed NMFS Bering sea 20-nmi systematic grid onto the Chukchi sea shelf as done in 2012 (source this TM).
+However, there is an opportunity to evaluate different survey designs that could provide more reliable abundance estimates while allowing for more flexibility in survey extent and total survey effort.
 Systematic sampling has its advantages especially in survey logistics (e.g., stations are equally spaced apart) and variance reduction for homogeneously distributed populations.
 Randomized designs, especially with stratification, can allow for higher flexibility to different levels of total survey effort while providing robust and unbiased survey estimates of abundance and variance.
 Strata boundaries and station allocations among strata can also be optimized to weight species of importance (Oyafuso, Barnett, and Kotwicki (2021)).

 We evaluated the bias and precision of survey estimates of abundance using a systematic fixed-grid survey design along with two types of randomized designs in the US Chukchi sea BTS.
 Spatiotemporal distributions for 15 representative demersal fish and invertebrate taxa were fitted based on bottom trawl catch and effort data.
 The models used to fit these spatiotemporal relationships were then used to simulate taxon densities from which surveys under different designs could be conducted.
 Three conventional survey designs were evaluated: simple random sampling (SRS), stratified random sampling (STRS), and a fixed-grid systematic grid similar to what is employed in the NMFS Bering sea BTS.
-Design-based estimates of abundance and precision from the three survey designs across a range of sampling effort were calculated, from which the performance of each design was evaluated.
+Design-based estimates of abundance and precision from the three survey designs across a range of sampling effort were calculated, from which the performance of each design was determined.
 We evaluated the advantages and tradeoffs of using a systematic grid as previously done in the NMFS Chukchi sea BTS and then highlighted potential improvements to the survey by using more randomized designs.
-This analysis is intended to provide the template for how we could change the survey design in the Chukchi sea going forward and will be important when transitioning into new survey objectives that are more ecosystem-focused.
+This analysis provides a template for evaluating survey designs in the Chukchi sea going forward and will be important when transitioning into new survey objectives that are more ecosystem-focused.

 Methods